martinlaxenaire/curtainsjs/README.md

 </p>
 <h3>HTML</h3>
 <p>
     The HTML set up is pretty easy.
-Just create a div that will hold your canvas and a div that will hold your images.
+Just create a div that will hold your canvas and a div that will hold your image.
 </p>
 <p>
     <pre>